 The short answer is tribalism.

-Regardless, of if it’s becoming a member of a church, a book club, a country club, or even wearing merchandise representing your favorite sports team...it all falls under the tree of tribalism.
-The simplest way I can break down tribalism is the following expression, “this is how we do it” (and no, not the song by Montell Jordan).
+Regardless, of if it’s becoming a member of a church, a book club, a country club, or even wearing merchandise representing your favorite sports team—it all falls under the tree of tribalism.
+The simplest way I can break down tribalism is the following expression, “This is how we do it”—and no, I'm not talking about the song by Montell Jordan.

 I’ll give you the main reason people join tribes since you were inquisitive enough to read this article up to this point.
-The main reason people join groups is status -- which brings us to the next thing you must do to become a great marketer.
+The main reason people join groups is for status—which brings us to the next thing you must do to become a great marketer.

 Recognize the power of status